nhaagen/ILIAS/components/ILIAS/UI/docs/ROADMAP.md

 ### Move Components into Navigation (beginner, 2h)
 The top sections "breadcrumbs" and "menu" should both be moved into navigation.

+### Trait for usage of ILIAS\UI\Storage in Table and Sequence Navigation
+Storage of paramters in DataTable and SequenceNavigation look very much alike;
+in favor of those and further/future components the implementation should be realized as a trait to be used by several components.

 ## Long Term